elastic/enterprise-search-ruby/README.md

 ### Workplace Search

 In your Elastic Workplace Search dashboard navigate to _Sources/Add a Shared Content Source_ and select _Custom API Source_ to create a new source.
-Name your source (e.g. `Enterprise Search Ruby Client`) and once it's created you'll get an `access token` and a `key`.
+Name your source (e.g. `Enterprise Search Ruby Client`) and once it's created you'll get an `access token` and a `ID`.
 You'll need these in the following steps.

 #### Instantiation